psobczyk/geneSLOPE/README.md

 Such an analysis  is split into three steps.

-1. Data is read using *bigmemory* package and immediately screened using marginal tests for each SNP
+1. Data is read and immediately screened using marginal test for each SNP

 2. SNPs are clumped based on correlations